Wrecks of Saint-Pierre harbor: Dalhia / YMS 82

-Le Dalhia / Y.M.S.
-82, a BYMS-class minesweeper, was laid down on October 24, 1941 at the Stadium Yacht Basin in Cleveland and launched on June 13, 1942.
+Dalhia / Y.M.S.
+82, a BYMS-class minesweeper, was laid down on October 24, 1941, at the Stadium Yacht Basin in Cleveland and launched on June 13, 1942.
 Transferred to the French Navy on October 5, 1944, she was renamed Dahlia and received the number D.325, in accordance with the tradition of the Y.M.S. all of which were named after flowers.
 On March 21, 1949, the French navy definitively acquired the Dahlia from the U.S. Navy, and the ship continued its career as a minesweeper.

 After World War II, French coasts were littered with mines, and minesweepers like the Dahlia were extensively engaged in mine clearance operations.
 In April 1950, the Dahlia, accompanied by the ships Genet, Pétunia and Zinia, participated in the clearance of the port of La Pallice and the dredging of fishing areas used by La Rochelle trawlers.
 Subsequently, the Dahlia was sent to the Antilles for stationary service, where she represented France, defended its interests and provided aid to the local population in the event of natural disasters.

 On January 29, 1959, the Dahlia was decommissioned and sold to Établissements Gouyer, a construction materials company in Saint-Pierre.
 The ship was then used for cabotage between the islands of the West Indies, mainly for the transport of materials.
 While it was in the harbor of Saint-Pierre (Martinique) to be transformed, workers accidentally set fire to the wooden hull by clumsily using a blowtorch.
 In its inventory, the Naval Archeology Research Group (GRAN) references the boat with the fragments FR/M/1/A/019.